cmark0v/linux_hax/linuxhax.rst

 - ``su`` - setuser/superuser its supposed to stand for, su bob will make your user bob, you need his password. su makes u root(if you have a root password
 - ``sudo`` - run a command as root, became the normal way to do things in administration after a while. before it was just get a root shell with su. it will ask for a password and if you are an admin user yours will work. you have to be in the group sudoers.
 - ``more`` - basically the same as less but slightly different in an unmemorable and barely perceivable way
-- ``top`` - like task manager, list everything. full featured interface, can kill things, sort everything, etc
+- ``top`` - like task manager, list everything. full featured interface, can kill things, sort everything, etc ``htop`` is very similar with a more attractive ncurses interface
 - ``rsync`` - sync directories locally or over ssh or other transport
     - ``rsync -av --progress <folder1> <folder2>`` - copy large folder with progress bar, preserve permissions
-    - ``rsync -av --append-verify -rsh=ssh user@host:/path/ user@host2:/path/backup`` - copy, omittings files with matching size that already exist in host2 at said path,
+    - ``rsync -avP --append-verify -rsh=ssh user@host:/path/ user@host2:/path/backup`` - copy, omittings files with matching size that already exist in host2 at said path,
     - use ``-c`` to use a checksum instead of just file size compare. omit ssh args to use locally
 - ``ps`` - list processes defaults to ones in your shell
    - ``ps aux``- lists processes from all users with more information